 • being responsive to your partner in these types of conversations.

 An alternative model, and one that fits with the attachment perspective, is that it is the absence of disclosing and responsive interactions that begins the process of relationship distress.
 Individual attachment needs are then left unsatisfied, and it is this deprivation and distance that eventually lead to conflict and distress.
-Once responsiveness to attachment cues is established in a relationship and bonding becomes more secure, couples can resolve many long-standing arguments and can also argue without such disagreements threatening the relationship.
-[9]
+Once responsiveness to attachment cues is established in a relationship and bonding becomes more secure, couples can resolve many long-standing arguments and can also argue without such disagreements threatening the relationship.9

 All the theorists we’ve discussed emphasize how vital these emotionally gridlocked differences are to each partner.
 They also stress the importance of allowing individuals to embrace these core values and give them a voice.
 Here, EFT deviates.
-Emotional safety is not the climate to be encouraged; it is the sole clinical goal that allows the opening up to unfold.
+Emotional safety is not the climate to be encouraged; the sole clinical goal allows the opening up to unfold.

 For Gottman, only in the context of a certain level of safety and the capacity for one partner to clearly communicate a desire to know and understand the underlying meaning of the other partner’s position can a reluctant partner open up and share their feelings, dreams, and needs.